Listen to Tennessee 6, a 58-year-old man from Ridgetop, Tennessee, United States. Click or tap the triangle-shaped play button to hear the subject.

 AREA(S) OF RESIDENCE OUTSIDE REPRESENTATIVE REGION FOR LONGER THAN SIX MONTHS:

-Subject grew up in Ridgetop, Tennessee, just north of Nashville, but has lived in several different regions.
+The subject grew up in Ridgetop, Tennessee, just north of Nashville, but has lived in several different regions.

 OTHER INFLUENCES ON SPEECH: N/A